Two years of glowing cells for science

 They are the cells that make up the Allen Cell Collection, a suite of engineered stem cells built for discovery and translation both at the Allen Institute for Cell Science and for the broader research community.

-This month, the collection is two years old, and the cells are now for the first time available to scientists doing research in industry.
+This month, the collection is 2 years old, and the cells are now for the first time available to scientists doing research in industry.
 They’ve been available for non-profit and academic use since the collection’s inception in 2016.

 “Our team is all about foundational cell biology,” said Rick Horwitz, Ph.D., Executive Director of the Allen Institute for Cell Science, a division of the Allen Institute.
 “We’re now expanding accessibility by offering these cell lines to the entire research community.”